 The plugin may not appear in search results for the WooCommerce Shop.
 It is included on the WordPress Plugins page and in your Welcome Email.

 Download the WooCommerce CardPointe Payment Gateway plugin from your Welcome Email or the WordPress Plugins page.

 Upload the plugin files to your plugins folder, or install using the built‐in WordPress Add New Plugin installer

 Activate the plugin.

-This controls the title the user sees during checkout
+This controls the title header that the user sees on the credit card input form.

-Controls the description the user sees during checkout
+Controls the an optional description that the user sees on the credit card input form.

-Capture Payment: Authorizes and captures the payment upon submit.
+Capture Payment - Authorizes and captures the payment.

 Merchant ID (MID), Username, Password and Site

-Select the card types to be allowed for transactions Card types must match the cards defined in your Merchant Agreement.
+Select the card types that you are entitled to accept as defined in your Merchant Agreement.